 Bed Sheets and Blankets

-This method does not differ from the above process we’ve just discussed on making a dog bed from Mattress toppers.
+This method does not differ from the above process we’ve just discussed making a dog bed from Mattress toppers.
 Follow the exact procedures but use a blanket instead of foam.
 Get the required size and fold the blanket to fit the size.
 Then wrap the bed sheet around the blanket.
 Use a sewing needle and thread to sew the edges, forming a hollow pillow-like pad.

 After making the cozy dog bed, you might wonder where to place it within your house.
 Don’t worry as your house has many places to put your dog bed.
 The following suggestions will give you an insight:

-- Lower shelf of your side table.
+- The lower shelf of your side table.

 - A suitcase.

 More beneficial as it can be moved easily and quickly to any destination.
 If big enough, it will offer storage for your dog’s toys.